IanEarnest/Unity-GUI/README.md

 Introduction
 ------------

-A collection of resources and scripts made in Unity, ready to be used on other projects.
+A collection of resources and scripts made in Unity, ready to be used on games and other projects.

 Current projects:

-- onGUI
+- Cameras - Mini-map camera set-up
+- GUI Designs - Assortment of GUI
+- GUI Moveable - Moveable GUI elements
+- GUI Resizing - Change font and scale of GUI
+- GUI Window - Examples using GUI Window
+- OnGUI - Uses of OnGUI and examples
+- Streaming - Level loading using streaming
-- System Info
+- System Info - Information about the user and their system
-- Cameras
-- 3D text
+- Text 3D - Uses of 3D text and examples

 Purpose